Roberta Williams: Legacy and accolades

-In 1995 Next Generation included Roberta Williams among their list of 75 power players in the game industry.
+In 1995, Next Generation included Roberta Williams among their list of 75 power players in the game industry.
 Computer Gaming World also ranked her as tenth on their 1997 list of the most influential people in computer gaming, praising her impact on the design of adventure games.
 GameSpot likewise ranked her number ten on their 1999 list of "the most influential people in computer gaming of all time" for "pushing the envelope of graphic adventures" and being "especially proactive in creating games from a woman's point of view and titles that appealed to the mainstream market, all the while integrating the latest technologies in graphics and sound wherever possible".
-In 2009 IGN included both her and Ken in the 23rd position on the list of top game creators of all time, highlighting their role in co-founding Sierra as "the company behind some of the best and most well known adventure games of the '80s and '90s".
+In 2009, IGN included both her and Ken in the 23rd position on the list of top game creators of all time, highlighting their role in co-founding Sierra as "the company behind some of the best and most well known adventure games of the '80s and '90s".

 Computer Gaming World inducted Roberta Williams into their Hall of Fame in 2011.
 Both Roberta and Ken were given an Industry Icon Award at The Game Awards in 2014.
 She also earned the Pioneer Award at the 20th Game Developers Choice Awards in March 2020, for her influential work in the graphical adventure game genre with Mystery House, as well as her role in creating the King's Quest series and co-founding Sierra.

 Ken Williams has described her as a perfectionist, "extremely smart, intuitive and usually right.
 She can't be managed."
 Ars Technica has called her "one of the more iconic figures in adventure gaming", noting her as one of the first well-known female game designers, and praising her writing and design work on Phantasmagoria and the King's Quest series.
-The Smithsonian Magazine has noted her as a pioneer of graphic adventure games, for creating the first home computer game to include graphics.
+Smithsonian magazine has noted her as a pioneer of graphic adventure games, for creating the first home computer game to include graphics.
 Several publications have referred to her as "the Queen of adventure games".

 Roberta Williams has personally inspired the characters and artwork of other games.
 She posed for the cover of the game Softporn Adventure by Chuck Benton, published by On-Line Systems.
 She posed much later with her children as Mother Goose for the cover photograph of Mixed-Up Mother Goose.
 She also makes a cameo appearance in Leisure Suit Larry 3, where Larry interrupts her while "directing" a scene for King's Quest IV.
 Ellie Williams, protagonist of the 2013 video game series The Last of Us is named for Ken and Roberta.
 She was also a source of inspiration for the character of Cameron Howe in the AMC television drama Halt and Catch Fire.
 The Williams family donated a collection of design materials to the International Center for the History of Electronic Games.